juanmardikian/Foreign-Exchange-P2/project-worksheet.md

 ### MVP

+- In the right section, the 6 main pair of currencies.

+- In the main section, a bunch of paired currencies to choose

+- By choosing one pair of currencies, the main section will display the ratio between them.

-The whole purpose will be to see different ratios of currencies compare agaist the mighty US dollar
+- The whole purpose will be to see different ratios of currencies compare agaist the mighty US dollar

 #### MVP EXAMPLE:
 - Find and use external api that works and five real data time